Trainee Positions At Gosford Hospital

 It is a teaching hospital for the University of Newcastle.

 The hospital has a collegial atmosphere, with a strong emphasis on the wellbeing of Junior doctors.
-Several social events occur throughout the year, including the annual Junior vs Senior sporting competitions.
+Several social events occur throughout the year, including departmental dinners and the annual Junior vs Senior sporting competitions.

 Department Beds :